iosurodri/iosu-academic/content/project/CombPool layers/index.md

 ---
 title: CombPool layers
-summary: A github repository with the implementation for the paper Replacing pooling functions in Convolutional Neural Networks by linear combinations of increasing functions.
+summary: A github repository with the implementation for the paper "Replacing pooling functions in Convolutional Neural Networks by linear combinations of increasing functions".
 tags:
   - Deep Learning
 date: '2023-01-24T00:00:00Z'